 To my knowledge there were only twelve plants of this that came into the United States from Panama.
-It is reminiscent of the Dicranopygium from Kuna Yala.
+It is from Kuna Yala.
 This species came in as a group of seedlings and it seems as if only one was ever sold, and a handful of others were distributed among friends.
 I received two of these plants, and have now had them about three years.
 They were more or less the same size at first.
-Per […]
+Per the recommendation of Charlot […]

 This is a small Pilea that only reaches about 3″ at full size.
 It grows like many pileas and will form little colonies given time.
 It flowers often in the terrarium and is fairly tolerant of a wide variety of growing conditions but is not particulary fast.